nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **⚠️Warning:**
 >- Input realistic values, any unrealistic values can crash the system and harm your save file!
+>- All flags are compulsory!
+Input the flags in the order given, else the application will not be able to read your
+   > input.

 ### Display current list of expenditures: `list`